 Keywords: Fiscal Stimulus, Government Spending, Transfers, Heterogeneous Agents.
 JEL Classification: D30, E62, H23, H31, N42

-We are deeply grateful to David Backus, who guided each of our steps at the beginning of this project.
+\We are deeply grateful to David Backus, who guided each of our steps at the beginning of this project.
+We thank three anonymous referees and the editor Kurt Mitman for very useful feedback.
 We also thank Jonas Arias, Anmol Bhandari, Florin Bilbiie, Julio Blanco, Tobias Broer, Tim Cogley, Maren Froemel, Francesco Giavazzi, Nils Gornemann, Nezih Guner, Boyan Jovanovic, Ricardo Lagos, Juan Pablo Nicolini, Dominik Sachs, Thomas Sargent, Gianluca Violante, and seminar participants at conferences and seminars for their helpful comments.
 Ferriere would like to acknowledge the support of the ADEMU project, "A Dynamic Economic and Monetary Union."
-ADEMU is funded by the European Union's Horizon 2020 program under grant agreement N
+ADEMU is funded by the European Union's Horizon 2020 program under grant agreement N 649396 (ADEMU).
+This work was supported by computational resources provided by the BigTex High Performance Computing Group at the Federal Reserve Bank of Dallas.

-649396 (ADEMU).
 The views expressed are those of the authors and not necessarily those of the Federal Reserve Board or the Federal Reserve System.

-[†]Paris School of Economics: axelle.ferriere@psemail.eu
+&lt;sup>†Paris School of Economics: axelle.ferriere@psemail.eu

-[‡]Federal Reserve Board: gaston.m.navarro@frb.gov
+&lt;sup>‡Federal Reserve Board: gaston.m.navarro@frb.gov